Night-Login/.github/profile/README.md

 # Night Login
-### A Communnity by the Developers, for the developers.
+### A Community by the Developers, for the developers.

 ## Communities 🦢
 ### Night Login Android Developer Community 📱